 1. Weight loss

-Oolong tea specially aged tea induce weight loss and reduce fat accumulation.
-A study done on animal models suggests that oolong tea helps in reduction of the adipose tissue weight and adipocyte size (2).
+Oolong tea specially aged tea induces weight loss and reduces fat accumulation.
+A study done on animal models suggests that oolong tea helps in the reduction of adipose tissue weight and adipocyte size (2).
 Therefore drinking oolong tea helps in reducing obesity.